 The 2000s were characterized by the rapid growth of new or unconventional sources of energy, mostly located in rural areas.
 The implications of corn-based ethanol production, wind power, and unconventional natural gas extraction for rural employment growth were generally positive but varied across industries.
 Natural gas development demonstrated the largest employment impacts, while the impacts of corn-based ethanol production tended to occur in places with limited employment growth opportunities.
 The employment impacts from wind power were generally small.

 Rural manufacturers generally do not lag urban manufacturers in the adoption of new technologies or management practices, although there has been some lag where local work force education levels are low.
 Smaller plants are more likely to adopt new methods and practices in industrially diverse rural counties where there are more people in creative occupations (see the ERS data product on Creative Class County Codes), an indication that community context is important for innovation.

 The footloose nature of much of rural manufacturing made it especially vulnerable to overseas competition.
-This has been especially marked in the apparel and textile industries (see U.S. Textile and Apparel Industries and Rural America for more on this topic).
+This has been especially marked in the apparel and textile industries.
 While recreation is often cited as a source of low-paying jobs, counties specializing in recreation fare well on many measures of well-being, including wage levels and income.
 A central problem facing residents in these counties is the high cost of housing.
 Manufacturing is particularly important in rural areas that are not favored by mountains, lakes, and climates attractive for recreation and retirement.